oscarcapote/MMSBM-calculator/README.md

     N_measure: !!int 1
 ```
 ## `folder`
-Directory where your data that you want to analyze is stored.
+Directory where your dataset that you want to analyze is stored.

 ## `links`
-Section where you have to put information of the input filenames:
+Section where you have to put information about the file that contains the links:
 - `test`: Filename of the test set file
 - `base`: Filename of the base set file
 - `separator_test` and `separator_base`: Separators of the test and base files (default `\t`)
 - `rating_header`: Header of the rating column
-If your filenames have a number referring to the fold, you can write `{F}` and the program will change it automatically for the fold number.
+If your filenames have a number referring to the fold, you can write `{F}` and the program will substitute it automatically for the fold number.
 ## `nodes`
-Section where you put the information of your nodes
+Section where you put the information of your nodes metadata file
 - `nodes_header`: Header of the nodes identification column
 - `K`: Numbers of nodes groups
 - `file`:Filename with nodes metadata's information